Chasing the two-Higgs-doublet model via electroweak corrections at $e^+e^-$ colliders

 To scrutinize the NLO effects, the relative differences in other parameter planes at $\sqrt{s} = 365$\,GeV are shown in Fig.~\ref{fig:type1-rest-365} for the type~I 2HDM.
-Although the large-$|\lambda_5|$ branch naturally develop sizable effects, the small-$|\lambda_5|$ branch distribution in the $\cos(\alpha)/\sin(\beta)$ plane is particularly interesting.
-The ratio $\cos(\alpha)/\sin(\beta)$ governs the Yukawa coupling between the Higgs and top quark in a same way across all four 2HDM types~\cite{Branco:2011iw}.
-The fact that the small-$|\lambda_5|$ branch is localized near $\lambda_5 \approx 0$ and $\cos(\alpha)/\sin(\beta) \approx 1$, yet spread across $m_\phi$ from 200~GeV to 1~TeV, implies that these large deviations are genuine NLO EW effects, with mixing angles and $m_\phi$ all playing a role.
+Although the large-$|\lambda_5|$ branch naturally develops sizable effects, the small-$|\lambda_5|$ branch localized near $\lambda_5 \approx 0$ and $\caosb \approx 1$, yet spread across $m_\phi$ from 200~GeV to 1~TeV, is particularly interesting.
+This implies that these large deviations are genuine NLO effects, with mixing angles and $m_\phi$ all playing a role.
 In addition, there is no clear correlation between the NLO effects and the parameters $\tb$ and $m_\phi$.
-This phenomenon cannot be easily parameterized from an effective field theory approach, highlighting the importance of NLO calculations in UV-complete BSM theories.
+This phenomenon cannot be easily parameterized within an effective field theory approach, highlighting the importance of NLO calculations in UV-complete BSM theories.

-In summary, we conduct the first full NLO EW study of Higgs production $e^+e^-\to h \,\nu \ov \nu$ in four types of 2HDMs, over vast allowed parameter regions.
+In summary, we conduct the first full NLO EW study of Higgs production $e^+e^-\to h \,\nu \ov \nu$ in all four types of $\mathbb{Z}_2$-symmetric 2HDMs, over a vast allowed parameter space.
 We find that the 2HDM effects are significantly enhanced at NLO, with deviations from the SM predictions reaching $-6\%$ to $-7\%$ with $|\cba|<0.1 $ for $\sqrt{s} = 365$ and $550$\,GeV.
-Even in the alignment limit, these deviations can reach $-2\%$ to $-3\%$, making them experimentally testable.
+Even in the Higgs alignment limit, these deviations can reach $-2\%$ to $-3\%$, making them experimentally observable.
+We emphasize that this discrimination power between the SM and 2HDMs arises only at NLO, but is absent at LO.
 We show that the differential distributions disentangle the $WW$-fusion and $Zh$ channels, allowing simultaneous new physics probes.
 In a broader context of precision physics at future $e^+e^-$ colliders, our findings underscore the crucial importance of higher-order electroweak calculations in UV-complete BSM theories for new physics searches, opening up new windows that are complementary to the LHC searches.